bwillows/icons/README.md

-This repository contains a collection of SVG icons for across projects.
+This repository contains a minimal collection of SVG icons.
 Designed to be shared as a GitHub or local dependency.